Shaxpy/Raspberry-Pi4/Ubuntu_on_Pi/README.md

 - Connect the Pi with your WiFi router using ethernet
 - Scan all Ip addresses on your WiFi using Nmap, for determining where the Rpi is connected, by running-
 > ./scan_ip.sh
+- Run the following command to get into CLI- (Replace xx.xx with your IP host name, and use password "ubuntu")
+> ssh ubuntu@192.168.xx.xx

+### Establishing SSH
+- Some commands to run when you are into SSH-
+> sudo apt update && sudo apt upgrade -y <br>
+> sudo apt install openssh-server <br>
+- **To configure your firewall to allow incoming SSH connections**
+> sudo ufw allow ssh
+- Installing a GUI-
+> sudo apt install xubuntu-desktop or
+> sudo apt install lubuntu-desktop <br>
+Congratulations!
+You have successfully booted Ubuntu on RPi completely Headless!